Mashweb/doc/README.md

-# Docsy Example
+# Generated from the Docsy Example

 [Docsy][] is a [Hugo theme][] for technical documentation sites, providing easy site navigation, structure, and more.
-This **Docsy Example Project** uses the Docsy theme and provides a skeleton documentation structure for you to use.
-You can clone/copy this project and edit it with your own content, or use it as an example.
+This project was begun as a clone of the **Docsy Example Project**, which uses the
+Docsy theme and provides a skeleton documentation structure for you to use.
+Refer to that project for more information.

 In this project, the Docsy theme is included as a Git submodule: